Riverscapes/RaveAddIn/docs/business-logic.md

 weight: 98
 ---

 The purpose of the business logic XML is to translate Riverscpaes projects and determine how they should be displayed in the RAVE project explorer.
-In other words, the Riverscapes project file defines **what** layers exist with the project, while the business logic file defines **how** these layers should be organized within the project explorer tree.
+In other words, the Riverscapes project file defines **what** layers exist within a project, while the business logic file defines **how** these layers should be organized within the project explorer tree.

+Typically there is one business logic XML file for each type of Riverscapes project (e.g. BRAT, VBET, GCD etc).
+But it's also possible to have several business logic XML files for a single project type.
+This allows users to have different views of a single project type.
+Perhaps there's one during development and another for reviewing projects with clients etc. If you need this ability see the [custom business logic](#custom-business-logic) and [search folders](#where-does-rave-look-for-business-logic-xml-files) sections below.

 ![business logic]({{site.baseurl}}/assets/images/business_logic.png)